MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/policy-settings.md

 # Assigned Access policy settings

 When the Assigned Access configuration is applied on a device, certain policy settings and AppLocker rules are enforced, impacting the users accessing the device.
-The policy settings are appllied using a combination of configuration service provider (CSP) and group policy (GPO) settings.
+The policy settings use a combination of configuration service provider (CSP) and group policy (GPO) settings.

 This reference article lists the policy settings and AppLocker rules applied by Assigned Access.